psyomn/notes/utils/screen/using-screen.markdown

 We can enter the following sequence: `C-a, C-d`, and detach from the session.
 We're back at the terminal where we started from!

-Now, let's say we've completed the other jobs we wanted to take care of, and need to reconnect to the screen session.
-The way to do this is to first query what screens exist

 ### Naming Screens

 So far you have started `screen` by typing in the command.
 If you have many